MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/Compute.md

 [Hyper-V on Windows 10](https://msdn.microsoft.com/virtualization/hyperv_on_windows/windows_welcome).

 ### Microsoft Hyper-V Server 2016
 The Hyper-V technology is also available separately from Windows and Windows Server, as a free, standalone product.
 Hyper-V Server is commonly used as the host in a virtualized desktop infrastructure (VDI) environment.
-For an overview, see [Microsoft Hyper-V Server 2016](https://technet.microsoft.com/hyper-v-server-docs/).
+For links to resources, see [Microsoft Hyper-V Server 2016](https://technet.microsoft.com/hyper-v-server-docs/).

 ## Remote Desktop Services